Sex Therapy Vancouver &

 Please click on the link below to read a hypothetical case study that illustrates how I provide counselling to treat sexual performance issues.
 This case involves a man experiencing primary PE and secondary ED.

 At some point in life, many people have problems or issues pertaining to sexuality.
-Regardless of whether you are struggling with feeling out of control with your sexual behavior, a lack of sexual desire in your relationship, or issues pertaining to male sexual performance, Dr. James is pleased to offer his services.
+Regardless of whether you are struggling with how you relate to masturbation/pornography, low sexual desire/or a discrepancy of desire in your relationship, or issues pertaining to male sexual performance, Dr. James is pleased to offer his services.
 The hardest step to finding a solution is often the first – reaching out.
 As an experienced, Dr. of Counselling-Psychology in BC and sex therapist/sexologist, Dr. James invites you to contact him by email info@pauljames.ca, phone, or text at 604-873-0222.
 He is happy to engage in a brief consultation in order to answer your questions.
 Dr. James is usually able to accommodate clients within one week.
+Improving your sex life can significantly enhance your overall sexual health.

 Dr. Paul S. James